 A written examination is administered to all applicants.
 The examination is about two hours in length.
 A driver's license with photo is required for admission to the test.

-The entrance exam is a basic writing and reading comprehension test.
+The entrance exam is a basic writing and reading comprehension test that is job specific.
 To proceed to the next evaluation phase, each applicant must score a 70% or better on the test.

 (2) Physical Agility Test